-- 1. Configure the "Voicemail Prefix" using the Cisco whitepaper (URL above) - 2.
-From the Arc Pro Attendant Console Operator console, select Options>Preferences>Dialling - Change the "Voicemail Prefix" setting to whichever the prefix is configured as on the CUCM (typically, this is set to ) - 4.
+- 1. Configure the Voicemail Prefix using the Cisco whitepaper (URL above). - From the Arc Pro Attendant Console Operator console, select Options > Preferences > Dialing. - 3.
+Change the Voicemail Prefix setting to whichever the prefix is configured as on the CUCM (typically, it is set to ). - 4.
 Press Apply, then press OK.